DE Business Facts

 Major Companies in Delaware

-Each state has it’s own requirements for registering a business.
+Each state has its own requirements for registering a business.
 Now that you’ve chosen a business structure and picked your business name, here are the requirements to register your business in Delaware.

 The Division of Corporations could take anywhere from 2-3 business days for e-filing to 3 to 5 days for mail filings to process the paperwork.
 This may increase during peak periods.